 Author: Dr. Jean-Paul Rodrigue

-Natural and anthropogenic disasters have disruptive effects on transportation systems, impacting modes, terminals, and infrastructure.
+Natural and anthropogenic disruptive events have effects on transportation systems, which can impact modes, terminals, and infrastructure differently.

 1. Transportation and Disruptions

 There is often more to learn from failure than success, even if failure is never welcomed.
 While the factors behind success can, at times, be ambiguous, the reasons for failure are commonly quite clear.
 The reasons why an airline is having a profitable quarter are more difficult to assess than if one of its planes was to fall off the sky.

 Transportation systems are designed to operate under defined conditions with criteria such as capacity, frequency, or timeliness.
 Yet, disruptions such as those caused by accident or by a storm are rather frequent and well-mitigated.
 There is a level of tolerance to disruption built into transportation infrastructures and their operations.
 Carriers are accustomed to mitigating disruptive events, most of which are recurring, even if randomness plays a role.
 For weather or mechanical reasons, a flight can be delayed or canceled and passengers rebooked to use alternatives such as other connecting flights.
 On occasion, a disruption at a much larger scale takes place to the extent that the safety or security of a whole region or nation is compromised.
 Disruptions at a global scale are rare but can be far-reaching in consequences, such as economic crises, wars, and pandemics.

 A disaster involves extensive damage to people and physical infrastructure that is unforeseen in nature, scale, and extent.
 It is an event going beyond the anticipated capabilities to respond, which implies that their risk of occurrence has not been properly assessed, and a large share of the damage is the outcome of a lack of preparedness.